solsword/research_notes/notes.md

 # Meeting Notes Summer 2020

+## 2020-7-7 (discussion of operational logics)

+- Definitions of "operational logics":
+    * How the player makes meaning out of the abstract things going on in the game.
+    * The connections you have to make to get a message out of the mechanics of a game.
+More than just the rules of the game.
+    * A combination of different designs & mechanics + the way a user interacts creates an experience that conveys something to the player.
+    * The specific procedural rhetorical strategies the designer users to affect the interactive experience of the player in an attempt to convey their message.

+- Can operational logics be deployed in a novel (not a choose-your-own-adventure)?

+- Maybe in some ways, but maybe not...?
+- Maybe there's a continuum between completely-determined stories all the way to games?

+- Formatting of a novel, like dates placed throughout the text, can maybe be kind of logic?
+- Story build from newspaper clippings & fliers & stuff about activities in a single house, with lots of room to interpret the inner lives of the characters.

 ## 2020-6-16 (discussion of procedural rhetoric and newsgames)

 - It's maybe problematic if people play a game like Kabul Kaboom to enjoy